 N. O. Baycik, T. C. Sharkey, C.E.
 Rainwater.
 “A Markov Decision Process Model for Balancing Surveillance and Arrests in Law Enforcement Efforts against Illegal Drug Trafficking.”
-Under Revision with Socio-Economic Planning Sciences.
+Under Review with Socio-Economic Planning Sciences.

 N. O. Baycik, K. M. Sullivan.
 “Robust Location of Hidden Interdictions on a Shortest Path Network.”
-Under Revision with IISE Transactions.
+Under Review with IISE Transactions.

 N. O. Baycik, T. C. Sharkey.
 “Analyzing the damage on interdependent critical infrastructures given the outage reports from the customers.”
-In Progress.
+Anticipated Submission in January 2018.

 - Integer Programming